What is Gonorrhea?

 What are the signs and symptoms of Gonorrhea?

-In many cases, gonorrhea infection causes no symptoms.
+In many cases, this infection causes no symptoms.
 Symptoms, however, can affect many sites in your body, but commonly appear in the genital tract.

 Gonorrhea affecting the genital tract